osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 You must specify limits in two places:

--   As environment variables, limiting the resources HTCondor offers to jobs.
+-   As environment variables, limiting the resources the pilot offers to jobs.

 -   As options to the `docker run` command, limiting the resources the pilot container can use.